Skip to main content

 Note

-Duty calls.
-Robert receives some new requirements from ClearLight Health, an important GetCloudy customer in the health insurance market.
+Let’s start with the requirements Robert receives from ClearLight Health, an important GetCloudy customer in the health insurance market.
 Today’s healthcare consumer wants to view appointment time slots and schedule appointments with their doctor quickly and easily online.
 ClearLight provides a portal for health plan members, but the portal lacks online booking capabilities.
-The long and short?
 Robert needs to build this functionality into the ClearLight member portal.

-In the Schedule a Provider screen, Tom Johnson is the assigned primary care provider, and he has five appointment time slots available.
+In the Schedule a Provider screen here, an assigned primary care provider has five appointment time slots available.

 Care providers and their respective timeslots

-Robert knows he can configure the actions and blocks in an OmniStudio Integration Procedure to retrieve the care-provider and appointment data.
-But which blocks and actions should he use?
+Robert knows he can configure the actions and blocks in an Omnistudio Integration Procedure to retrieve the care-provider and appointment data.
+But which blocks and actions can he use?
 And how can he iterate an array to modify each node without using Apex code?

 Corresponding diagram of information